rtpxff/openssl/NOTES-WINDOWS-VCXP.md

  5. From the root of the OpenSSL source directory enter
     - `perl Configure VC-WIN64B`    for generate VC projects for 64-bit OpenSSL

  6. `nmake`

+Instead of 4.
+5. 6. you can run vcxp.bat.